Can You Use Miralax Twice A Day? | Safe Dosage Facts

 The Bottom Line – Can You Use Miralax Twice A Day?

-Taking Miralax twice daily without medical advice isn’t recommended due to possible adverse effects and lack of evidence supporting safety at that frequency.
+Taking Miralax twice daily without medical advice isn’t recommended due to possible adverse effects and lack of evidence supporting routine use at that frequency.
 Sticking closely to the label instructions—usually one dose per day—is safest for most adults dealing with occasional constipation.

 If one dose doesn’t do the trick after several days: